 About Aviation Maintenance Technology Part 65 at the Worldwide & Online Campus

 This Embry-Riddle certificate program is designed specifically for individuals who satisfy the following requirements outlined in Part 65.77 of the Federal Aviation Regulations.

 Each applicant for a mechanic certificate or rating must present either an appropriate graduation certificate or certificate of completion from a certified aviation maintenance technician school or documentary evidence satisfactory to the administrator, of:

 - (a) At least 18 months of practical experience with the procedures, practices, materials, tools, machine tools, and equipment generally used in constructing, maintaining or altering airframes or powerplants appropriate to the rating sought; or

 - (b) At least 30 months of practical experience concurrently performing the duties appropriate to both the airframe and powerplant ratings

 The Aviation Maintenance Technology Certificate provides broad knowledge of general aeronautics, airframe systems, and powerplant systems.
 The curriculum consist of six courses taken in-residence or online.

-Courses taken in this Certificate of Completion can be used to prepare for the A&P testing process.
+Courses taken in this Certificate can be used to prepare for the A&P testing process.
 For those individuals who meet the experience requirements established by the FAA, these courses help prepare the applicant for the written, oral, and practical examinations.
 Experience requirements can be found in Part 65 of the Federal Aviation Regulations.